 Folklore always maintained that most diseases start in the gut.
 So it is of utmost importance to look after your gut health.
 Food allergies and intolerances are increasing all the time.
-Mainly because we all eat too much-processed food (fast food, pre-prepared, deep-fried) and not enough raw, unpasteurized, and fermented food.
-Probiotic supplements can help to add ‘good bacteria’ to your food and to your gut.
+Mainly because we all eat too much-processed food (fast food, pre-prepared, deep-fried) and not enough organic or even biodynamic, unpasteurized, and fermented food.
+Probiotic supplements can help to add ‘good bacteria’ to your food.
 Try to make small changes, by swapping heavily processed white bread for sourdough bread.
-You can also make your own fermented foods, like Sauerkraut or Kombucha.
+You can also make your fermented foods, like Sauerkraut or Kombucha.
 Here is a recipe for how to make Sauerkraut.